 Why Become an Herbalist?

-Are you interested in providing for your own health needs or do you have the wellness of your family in mind?
-If this is your main focus, you will need to keep supplies on hand that compliment your typical needs.
-Focusing on herbs and ingredients that are family friendly and versatile and balancing your herbal supplies within your family budget are key.
+Are you interested in providing for your own health needs?
+Do you have the wellness of your whole family in mind?
+If your main focus is for personal or family health, you will need to keep supplies on hand that compliment your typical needs.
+Focusing on herbs and ingredients that are family friendly and versatile, and balancing your herbal supplies within your family budget, are key.

-If you are an herbal student enrolled in courses, and perhaps interested in an herbal vocation, you may take a slightly different approach to your home apothecary.
+On the other hand, if you are an herbal student enrolled in courses as you pursue an herbal vocation, you may take a slightly different approach to your home apothecary.
 In that case, your home apothecary is more like an alchemy lab where you can complete your coursework and learn to ply your trade.